 10/ Shawwal شَوَّال

-Concerning the first and the last day of RAMADAN, muslims have two days of doubts and as said before, the sighters of the moon inform the evening before if Ramadan starts or finishes the next day.
-Then, it is announced via the moroccan TV channels, radios channels and in the mosques after the sun set prayer ( Maghrib Prayer ) and is never known for example 1 week, 1 month or something like that before.
+Concerning the first and the last day of RAMADAN, Muslims have two days of doubts and as said before, the sighters of the moon inform the evening before if Ramadan starts or finishes the next day.
+Then, it is announced via the Moroccan TV channels, radio channels, and in the mosques after the sunset prayer (Maghrib prayer) and is never known a week or a month before…

 Visiting Morocco During RAMADAN

-- Some moroccan families have 2 meals : 1st one is the breaking-fast meal at sun set time and the meal at dawn time ( called Shour ) before they start fasting.
-While some other families may have a late dinner between the two meals after the Isha prayer ( after arround 3 or 4 hours from the breaking-fast meal ).
+- Some Moroccan families have 2 meals: 1st one is the breaking-fast meal at sunset time and the meal at dawn time (called Shour) before they start fasting.
+While some other families may have a late dinner between the two meals after the Isha and Tarawih prayer (after around 3 or 4 hours from the breaking-fast meal).

-- Most of businesses (supermarkets, banks and more) will have different opening hours and close early so that the workers can make it home in time for the breaking-fast meal.
+- Most businesses (supermarkets, banks, and more) will have different opening hours and close early so that the workers can make it home in time for the breaking-fast meal.

 - Monuments, historical sites, museums, and other tourist attractions might adjust their hours and will most likely close early.

-- Before the time of Fajr prayer ( first prayer of the day before sun rise ), moroccan families wake up to have the last meal before starting the fast and they stop eating with the call to prayer.
+- Before the time of Fajr prayer (the first prayer of the day before sunrise), Moroccan families wake up to have the last meal before starting the fast and they stop eating before the call to prayer.

 Special experiences while visiting Morocco during Ramadan

-if you are visiting Morocco during Ramadan, you should experience a traditional Moroccan breaking-fast meal, which may includes harira soup, dates, hard-boiled eggs, sweet pastries like Chebbakia, Msemmen, Baghrir, batbout ( bread ), fresh juices,…etc. So, do not refuse the invitation to any moroccan friend house to experience that with them.
+if you are visiting Morocco during Ramadan, you should experience a traditional Moroccan breaking-fast meal, which may include harira soup, dates, hard-boiled eggs, sweet pastries like Chebbakia, Msemmen, Baghrir, batbout ( bread ), fresh juices,…etc. So, do not refuse the invitation to any Moroccan friend’s house to experience that with them.

 In case you can not attend breaking fast meal with a local family.
-Many hotels and restaurants offer a traditional meal, which will still make you having a wonderful experience.
+Many hotels and restaurants offer a traditional meal, which will still make you have a wonderful experience.

-Finally, try to interact with Moroccans and ask them about Ramadan and being in morocco at this period until the end of Ramadan, you will be able to witness the end of Ramadan called Eid AL Fitr.
+Finally, try to interact with Moroccans and ask them about Ramadan and being in morocco at this period until the end of Ramadan, you will be able to witness the end of Ramadan celebration called Eid AL Fitr.
 If a Moroccan family invites you to their house to celebrate with them, do not hesitate to accept the invitation and enjoy this special experience.

 Do not worry about this, you do not have to fast and you will find a few open restaurants and cafes during the day and you will find more especially in touristic cities which expect to serve non-fasting foreign residents and tourists.

-Drinking and eating in public is forbidden for Moroccans during a day, unless in case of pregnancy or illness and it does not apply to non-Muslims.
-As a non muslim visitor or resident in Morocco during Ramadan, you can eat outside in public but moroccans will greatly appreciate if you show the respect for them if you eat where you are staying, inside restaurants or in any isolated places.
+Drinking and eating in public is forbidden for Moroccans during the day, unless in case of pregnancy or illness and it does not apply to non-Muslims.
+As a non-muslim visitor or resident in Morocco during Ramadan, you can eat outside in public.
+But, Moroccans will greatly appreciate it if you show respect for them if you eat where you are staying, inside restaurants, or in any isolated places.